CueChaotic/Bookstore_db_app/README.md

     git clone https://github.com/CueChaotic/Bookstore_db_app.git

 2.4 A new directory called Bookstore_db_app should now appear within your current directory.
-    Navigate into this new folder in your terminal.

 2.5 Set up and activate a Virtual Environment.

-2.6 Navigate into the Bookstore_db_app directory:
+2.6 Navigate into the Bookstore_db_app directory in your terminal:

     cd Bookstore_db_app